muhammadrezaulkarim/datamerging/README.md

 You might also have to replace the path for spark-submit command '/opt/spark/bin/spark-submit' depending on where it has been installed in the master node.

-D. Execute in Apache Spark on Amazon EMR (Cloud):
+D. Execute in Apache Spark Cluster on Amazon EMR (Cloud):

-If you already have a Apache Spark Cluster in Amazon EMR, you can also use spark-submit to execute the program.
+If you already have a Apache Spark Cluster in Amazon EMR, you can also use 'spark-submit' to execute the program.

 E. Set Up Maven in Windows 10:

-1. Download Apache Maven from here:
+1. Download Apache Maven from the following link:

 https://www-eu.apache.org/dist/maven/maven-3/3.6.3/binaries/apache-maven-3.6.3-bin.zip

-2. Unzip and place the 'apache-maven-3.6.3' directory here:
+2. Unzip and place the the files a directory like this:

 C:\Users\UserX\apache-maven-3.6.3